 “The simplest way to make sure that we raise literate children is to teach them to read, and to show them that reading is a pleasurable activity” – Neil Gaiman

 Working in Partnership

 A vital aspect of the programme is the use of multi-disciplinary team members.
-The Widening Participation Unit works in partnership with the South Eastern Health and Social Care Trust with support from the School of Social Sciences, Education and Social Work at Queen’s to design and deliver all aspects of the programme.
+The Widening Participation Unit works in partnership with the South Eastern Health and Social Care Trust and Foster Care Associates with support from the School of Social Sciences, Education and Social Work at Queen’s to design and deliver all aspects of the programme.
 Together, Reading Together delivers one-to-one reading to support looked after children by current Queen's University Belfast students.
 These individuals study a wide range of disciplines, from Clinical Anatomy to Maths.

 Every individual and institution involved in the programme has demonstrated that commitment and partnership working is beneficial for outcomes.
 Importantly, it provides a very strong message for children who are looked after, that there is a network of people who genuinely care, who are looking out for them, and who are working together to help improve their educational outcomes and futures.